Are You a Carer?

 Action for Family Carers

 This is a local charity which supports carers.
-The charity has four teams which focus on adult carers, young carers, respite care and a Macmillan carer's team.
+The charity provides services to support both adult and young carers; this includes provision of respite Day Care.
 Please call them on 0300 7708090 or visit their website www.affc.org.uk for more information.
 Please click here to view information about this charity and others which support carers.
-This poster also includes drop-in sessions which Action for Family Carers run in the local area.

 Supporting carers in Essex, Carers First is the commissioned service providing advice and support to adults in Essex who look after a relative or friend.
 To find out more telephone 0300 303 1555 or email firstname.lastname@example.org . www.carersfirst.org.uk/Essex